AtharSayed/Vigilix/README.md

 - 🧹 Preprocessing utilities
 - ⚙️ Model training and evaluation
 - 🧪 Unit testing for critical components
-- 📈 Monitoring with Grafana dashboards
+- 📈 Real-time Monitoring using Grafana and Prometheus.
 - 🔄 CI/CD compatibility for automation
+- 🛠️ Real-time Data Integration by collecting system performance metrics and using that data in customizable dashboards.

 ---